CakeDC/TinyMCE/Docs/Documentation/Setup.md

 ));
 ```

 and placing your own script in the head of the page.
 Please note that the helper will auto add the TinyMCE editor script to the header of the page.
-No need to to that by hand if you use the helper.
+No need to do that by hand if you use the helper.

 If your app is not set up to work in the top level of your host / but instead in /yourapp/ the automatic inclusion of the script wont work.
 You'll manually have to add the js file to your app: